Eating For Success:

 - No fried foods.

-- Note on oils- Do not cook with olive due to it’s low smoke point, which is the point or temperature at which it begins to “smoke”.
-This is a concern because at this point it not only becomes harmful or rancid but also dangerous.
-Once and oil begins to smoke that means it is getting close to it’s “flash point” and could catch fire and ignite the gasses it’s giving off.
-That’s why oils like this are best used on salads and other cold foods.
+Note: Do not cook with olive due to its low smoke point, which is the point or temperature at which it begins to “smoke”.
+This is a concern because at this point it not only becomes harmful but also dangerous.
+Once oil begins to smoke, it is getting close to its “flash point” and could catch fire and ignite the gasses it’s giving off.
+That’s why olive oil is best used on salads and other cold foods.
 It does not mean they can’t be used to cook with, just use extra caution.
-The term “virgin” is commonly used when buying olive oil.
-What this means is that when an oil is produced (by a mechanical process of crushing nuts and seeds) the faster it can be stored properly it is called raw or “virgin”.
+The term “virgin” olive oil is common.
+What this refers to is at what point the oil is stored after processing it from crushing nuts and seeds or pressing olives in this case.
+The faster it can be stored it is referred to as "virgin".
+This is why they called raw or “virgin”.
 You can guess then what “Extra virgin” and these other adjectives mean.
+Stored even faster.

-- Eat a variety of proteins (Fish, Chicken, Turkey, Eggs (whites only) and Lean meats (98% Fat free) Soybeans are high in protein and excellent when combined with BROWN rice.
+Eat a variety of proteins, fish, turkey, eggs and lean meats.
+Lentils are high in protein and excellent when combined with BROWN rice as well as peas.

 - Instead of cereal select oatmeal (Old Fashioned) or cream of wheat.